-Eight International Space Station (ISS) crewmembers were recruited to participate in three preflight sessions (between 120 and 60 days before launch) and then three postflight sessions on R+0/1 day, R+4 (\pm 2) days, and R+8 (\pm 2) days.
-An informed consent briefing was delivered to 26 ISS crewmembers between March 2014 and May 2018.
-The last crewmember has been recruited on May 2018 after which the enrollment was closed.
+Subjects: Eight International Space Station (ISS) crewmembers were recruited to participate in three preflight sessions (between 120 and 60 days before launch) and then three postflight sessions on R+1 day (+24 hrs following direct return to Johnson Space Center-JSC), R+4 (\pm 2) days, and R+8 (\pm 2) days.
+An informed consent briefing has been delivered to 26 ISS crewmembers between March 2014 and May 2018.
+The last crewmember was recruited on May 2018 after which the enrollment was closed.
 Preflight data was initiated in 2015 following approval for this study to be implemented for pre- and post-flight testing only.
 One subject was withdrawn from the study due to changes in post-flight test plans.
-Eight ISS crewmember have completed pre- and post-flight data collection.
+Eight ISS crewmember (5 male, 3 female; mean age 49.6 \pm 9.3 years) have completed pre- and post-flight data collection.
+The mean duration of their spaceflight was 188 ± 79 days.219 Specific Aim 1

-Preliminary analysis of the perception data on 6 subjects indicates that the amplitude of perceived tilt during passive tilt in roll (\pm 25°) increased on R+1 compared to preflight.
+The amplitude of perceived tilt during passive tilt in roll (\pm 25°) significantly increased on R+1 compared to preflight.
 However, the amplitude of perceived tilt during passive tilt in pitch (\pm 15°) did not change significantly on R+1 compared to preflight.
 The perceived amplitude of translation tended to increase during roll tilt and during pitch tilt after spaceflight.
-The perception of distances of visual targets ranging from 0.5 m to ~2 m was not affected by spaceflight.
-However, the distance of a visual target located at ~4 m was underestimated on R+1.

-The eye movement data indicate that the amplitude of ocular counter-rolling during tilt in roll was reduced for several
+The perceived amplitudes of visual targets ranging from 0.5 m to ~2 m was affected by target distance, with greater errors with near targets =1 m.
+However, the distance of a visual target was not affected by spaceflight within the timeframe of our tests.
+The eye movement data indicate that the amplitude of ocular counter-rolling during tilt in roll was reduced for several days after return from long-duration spaceflight.
+This decrease in amplitude was not accompanied by changes in the asymmetry of OCR between right and left head tilt (Reschke et al. 2018).